dacarras/cies_2023_erce_2019/README.md

 # Intro to ERCE with R

-- The present github repository is a web handler for sharing the slides and code with the workshop attendants.
+- The present github repository contains the workshop materials shared with the workshop attendants.

 # Slides